stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 2 API Publishing - API Products and Developer Portals/README.md

 # API Publishing: API Products and Developer Portals

-*Duration : 15 mins (Instructor Led)*
+*Duration : 20 mins (Instructor Led)*

 *Persona : API Team*

 # Use case

-You have an API Proxy that you would like to share with App Developers.
+You have an API Proxy that you would like to share with App Developers via a Developer Portal.
 You want to enable developers to learn about, register for, and begin using your API Proxy.

 # How can Apigee Edge help?